 Professor Phoebe Koundouri

-Phoebe Koundouri was born in Cyprus in 1974.
-She is married to Prof. Nikitas Pittis.
-They have three daughters, Chrysilia, Billie and Athena, and live (mainly) in Ecali (Kifisia), Athens.
+Professor Koundouri was born in Cyprus in 1974, andis married to Prof. Nikitas Pittis.
+They are based in Athens, Greece where they live with their three daughters, Chrysilia, Billie and Athena.

 Areas of research as per EconLit: Environmental, Natural Resources and Agricultural Economics and Econometrics; Economic Sustainability, Cost-Benefit Analysis and Discounting; Non-market Valuation; Agricultural Economics and Finance; Interdisciplinary Approaches to Natural Resources Management and Policy; Econometric Methods; Philosophy of science.